balakuntlaJayanth/Stats/_posts/2020-03-08-Rank_corelation_in_R.markdown.md

 <p style='text-align: justify;'> In this method correlation is based on the rank of the value .
 In case of identical values average of ranks is considered instead of original rank. </p>

 <p style='text-align: justify;'> The Spearman Rank Correlation is robust to outliers.
-The rank correlation is invariant for any transformation of the data, such as LOG, EXP, and SQRT. </p>
+The rank correlation remains unchanged for any transformation of the data, such as LOG, EXP, and SQRT. </p>

 ### Null and Alternate Hypothesis